RMS Queen Elizabeth: Design and construction

 Queen Elizabeth was built on slipway four at John Brown & Company in Clydebank, Scotland, Great Britain.
-During her construction she was more commonly known by her shipyard number, Hull 552.
+During the construction she was more commonly known by the shipyard number, Hull 552.
 The interiors were designed by a team of artists headed by the architect George Grey Wornum.
 The staircases, foyers and entrances were constructed by H.H.
 Martyn & Co.
-Cunard's plan was for the ship to be launched in September 1938, with fitting-out intended to be complete for her to enter service in the spring of 1940.
+Cunard's plan was for the ship to be launched in September 1938, with fitting-out intended to be completed for her to enter service in the spring of 1940.
 Queen Elizabeth herself performed the launching ceremony on 27 September 1938.
-Supposedly, the liner started to slide into the water before the Queen could officially launch her, and acting sharply, she managed to smash a bottle of Australian red over the ship’s bow just before it slid out of reach.
+Supposedly, the liner started to slide into the water before the Queen could officially launch her, and acting quickly, she managed to smash a bottle of Australian red over the ship's bow just before it slid out of reach.
 The liner was then docked for fitting out.
 It was announced that on 23 August 1939 King George VI and Queen Elizabeth were to visit the ship and tour the engine room and that 24 April 1940 was to be the proposed date of her maiden voyage.
 Due to the outbreak of the Second World War, these two events were postponed and Cunard's plans were cancelled.

-Queen Elizabeth sat at the fitting-out dock at the shipyard in her Cunard colours until 2 November 1939, when the Ministry of Shipping issued special licences to declare her seaworthy.
-On 29 December the engines were tested for the first time, running from 0900 to 1600 with the propellers disconnected to monitor her oil and steam operating temperatures and pressures.
-Two months later Cunard received a letter from Winston Churchill, then First Lord of the Admiralty, ordering the ship to leave Clydeside as soon as possible and "to keep away from the British Isles as long as the order was in force".
+Queen Elizabeth sat at the fitting-out dock at the shipyard painted in Cunard colours until 2 November 1939, when the Ministry of Shipping issued special licences to declare her seaworthy.
+On 29 December the engines were tested for the first time, running from 09:00 to 16:00 with the propellers disconnected to monitor her oil and steam operating temperatures and pressures.
+Two months later Cunard received instructions from the government, ordering the ship to leave Clydeside as soon as possible and "to keep away from the British Isles as long as the order was in force".